All Episodes

 But I tend to agree with Jay.

-Well, this is the uh eternal question, and John Roberts famously said the way to just stop discriminating on the basis of race is to stop discriminating on the basis of race.
+And John Roberts famously said the way to stop discriminating on the basis of race is to stop discriminating on the basis of race.

 And Jay, I'd be interested in your thoughts.

-You know, and part of it is this kind of this enabling, I think, of the vestiges of Jim Crow.
+You know, part of it is this kind of this enabling, I think, of the vestiges of Jim Crow.

-I mean, this is but except it's a long time ago.
+I mean, this is, but except it's a long time ago.

 You know, the way to end discrimination based on race is to stop discriminating based on race.